 Money Habitudes cards are a novel, non-threatening, hands-on activity to get people talking about money.
 Used with individuals, couples, groups and classes, they help people understand their own unique habits and attitudes that affect decisions and actions related to money.

 Effective money management is really about making choices, balancing impulsive behavior, seeking acceptance, avoiding rejection and feeling empowered to plan for the future.
 The positive way the cards present these issues help young adults develop a healthier relationship with money.
 They are then able to use their financial skills more successfully to manage money now and in the future.
-They can be used in conjunction with courses in financial education, couples/family counseling, career development, life skills, psychology and business.
+They can be used in conjunction with courses in financial education, couples/family counseling, career development, life skills, psychology, parenting and business.

-To use the Money Habitudes II deck of cards, you or your client will simply complete an easy sorting process that takes less than 15 minutes.
+To use the Money Habitudes II deck of cards, your client will simply complete an easy sorting process that takes less than 15 minutes.
 Interpreting and discussing the results can take just a few minutes or may be structured from 30 minutes to two hours if additional activities are included.
 Basic instructions are included on the green card in each deck.
 At a glance, you will get an easy-to-understand but powerful understanding of the user's Money Habitudes.
 By using the interpretation cards, you and your clients will gain valuable clues about their thoughts, feelings and patterns of behavior.

 Generally, what people like about Money Habitudes cards is they: